-- OS assisted virtualization is commonly referred to as paravirtualization - Technique used to trap privileged instructions from GuestOS - The GuestOS is modified to exit through a hypercall on a privileged instruction to the hypervisor which then completes the instruction. - In a non-virtualized OS device access is hidden behind the OS system call interface as these are privileged instructions. - OS ensures user and context isolation through the system call interface - Performance and security were the goals to devise para-virtualization - Migration and portability are issues with para-virtualization - Examples: Xen and VmWare hypercalls and back-end with front-end device model
+- OS assisted virtualization is commonly referred to as paravirtualization - The GuestOS is modified to exit through a hypercall (system call on a privileged instruction to the hypervisor which then completes the instruction. - In a non-virtualized OS device access is hidden behind the OS system call interface as these are privileged instructions. - OS ensures user and context isolation through the system call interface - Performance and security were the goals to devise paravirtualization - Migration and portability are issues with para-virtualization - Examples: Xen and VmWare hypercalls and back-end with front-end device model